 On October 17, 2006, by Order of the Honourable Justice Cummings, an initial Order (the “Initial Order“) under the CCAA was granted for Cantar Pool Products Limited/Produits de Piscines Cantar Limitée (“Cantar” or the “Company“).
-Pursuant to the Initial Order, A. Farber & Partners Inc. was appointed Monitor.
+Pursuant to the Initial Order, B. Riley Farber Inc. (“B. Riley Farber“) was appointed Monitor.

 On November 23, 2006, a CCAA Plan (the “Plan“) was filed.
 On January 12, 2007, the creditors approved the Plan.
 On January 18, 2007, the Plan was approved by the Court.